kalashnikxvxiii/StegVault/TUI_USER_GUIDE.md

 - Press `s` anytime to save your vault
 - Changes are encrypted and written to the image
 - Original vault is preserved

+### 8. Settings (v0.7.6)

+**Access Settings**:
+1. Click the `━━━` button in the bottom-right corner of the home screen
+2. Settings dialog opens with configuration options

+**Update Settings**:
+- **Auto-Check Updates**: Toggle automatic checking for new versions at startup
+- **Auto-Upgrade**: Toggle automatic installation of new versions when available

+**Unsaved Changes Protection**:
+- When closing Settings with unsaved changes, you'll see a confirmation dialog:
+  - "Save & Exit" - Save changes and close
+  - "Don't Save" - Discard changes and close
+  - "Cancel" - Return to settings
+- Pressing `q` without changes shows the quit confirmation for StegVault
+- Pressing `Escape` without changes closes settings directly

+**Configuration Persistence**:
+- All settings are saved to `~/.stegvault/config.toml` (Unix/macOS)
+- Or `%APPDATA%\StegVault\config.toml` (Windows)
+- Changes take effect immediately

 ---